DeviesDevelopment/ecs-awesome-pipeline-part2/README.md

 * Install CDK: `npm install -g aws-cdk`

+* Install Docker if you want to run the app locally.

 ## Create an AWS IAM user

 How to generate an access key to use with the AWS CLI.